-At St. Gregory's Catholic High, there are four appointed deputies who are trained to the same standard as the DSL.
-They are L MacKenzie: Assistant Head Teacher, Miss E Lavin: Deputy Headteacher, Mr M Funnell and Mrs Riley.
+At St. Gregory's Catholic High, there are three appointed deputies who are trained to the same standard as the DSL.
+They are Assistant Headteacher (Personal Development - Attendance & Catholic Life Lead), Pastoral Manager (Dep DSL), SEND Lead and Head of DP (Dep DSL), Pastoral Support Manager (Dep DSL).